lupyuen/nuttx-tinyemu/README.md

 TODO: Can we change the above addresses to emulate a RISC-V SoC, like Ox64 BL808?

-TODO: Wrap TinyEmu with Zig for safety and WebAssembly
+TODO: Wrap TinyEMU with Zig for safety and WebAssembly

 # TinyEMU Config